 What ERISA means to plan sponsors and fiduciaries

 Sponsors of an ERISA-covered plan (and any designated plan fiduciary) owe covered employees the duties of prudence and loyalty.
-This means that they have to make certain decisions as a well-informed expert would and must put participating employees’ interests before their own.
+This means that they have to make certain decisions as well-informed experts would and must put participating employees’ interests before their own.
 These duties are ongoing, and they usually require professional legal, investment, and administrative assistance.
 A plan sponsor or plan fiduciary who commits a fiduciary breach can incur personal liability or become the target of a lawsuit.

 Additional regulatory protection